-THERE are many myths and misconceptions about stairlifts, one of the most common being that you could be left stranded on the stairs if you experience a power cut or something triggers a safety cut-out ‘trip switch’ in your electrical fusebox.
+There are many misconceptions and myths about stairlifts, one of the most common being that you could be left stranded on the stairs if you experience a power cut mid-journey or something triggers a safety cut-out ‘trip switch’ in your electrical fusebox.

 Early stairlifts drew their power directly from your home’s mains electricity supply and, as such, were at risk of shutting down unexpectedly during a power outage.
 This could leave you stranded on the stairs if you were using the stairlift at the time, and if no-one was around to help you, you could be there for some time.

-It was an obvious and potentially dangerous design flaw, and it was Acorn Stairlifts which eliminated it.
+Although funny in a TV comedy, it was an obvious and potentially dangerous design flaw in real life – and it was Acorn Stairlifts which eliminated it.
 As an industry-leading innovator, Acorn continually invests in improving the design and function of its award-winning models.
-It was the first company to introduce robust and rechargeable DC batteries (one of which is pictured on the right ) to power its stairlifts, eliminating the danger of being left stranded in a power outage.
+It was the first company to introduce robust and rechargeable DC batteries to power its stairlifts, eliminating the danger of being left stranded in a power outage.
 Here’s how it works:

-The powerful batteries are located in the base of the stairlift carriage (the chair assembly which travels up and down the stairlift rail).
+The powerful battery pack is located in the base of the stairlift carriage (the chair assembly which travels up and down the stairlift rail).
 Whenever the carriage is ‘parked’ at the top or bottom of the stairs, it is docked at a charging station.
 The stairlift rail is still plugged into the nearest convenient domestic power socket, but the mains power doesn’t drive the stairlift directly.
 Instead it charges the batteries when the carriage is ‘parked’ and not being used.

-The exact number of return journeys possible without recharging will vary depending on the length of the staircase and how much weight the stairlift is carrying.
+The exact number of return journeys possible without recharging will vary depending on the length of the staircase, how much weight the stairlift is carrying and the age and condition of the batteries.
 But even when the batteries do run down, all Acorn stairlifts have a built-in safety feature which allow them to ‘coast’ in a controlled way to the foot of the stairs, so that you can get off safely.

 Major advances in battery technology over the past few years mean our rechargeable batteries are now smaller, lighter and more powerful than ever before.
 The fact that the stairlift only draws mains power to ‘top up’ the batteries as and when needed also means it is very economical to run.